gerardrius/Gerard-Project-III/README.md

 # Project-III

-City choice:
+City choice: Paris ✅

 Database criteria:
-    Companies that do design
+    Companies that do design ✅
-    Tech startups that raised 1M
+    Tech startups that raised 1M ✅

 - Plot in HeatMap to decide zone
--> download geojson of that particular zone
+-> download geojson of that particular zone: Paris ✅

-Shrink

 4 Squared criteria:
+    1. Query instances in Paris through 4sq ✅ function done
+    2. get the count per district -> store data in df
+    3. plot map distribution per variable ->
+    4. Define ponderation scheme -> dividing instances by sq kms: sum of instances/area (also you could attribute some weight)

+    for airports, distance, the less the most points.

+    5. for basketball, query basketball stadiums and plot a radius of 10kms (should be easy)

     Nearby schools
     Starbucks
     Airports
     Party
     Vegan restaurants
     Basketball stadiums
     Dog hair dresser

--> with the zone geojson: density of each item in each subzone
+CHOICE OF THE DISTRICT.